tradege/marketedgepros/DEPLOYMENT_GUIDE.md

 ## OVERVIEW

-This guide will help you deploy the PropTradePro application to your production server with the latest fixes applied.
+This guide will help you deploy the MarketEdgePros application to your production server with the latest fixes applied.

 **Recent Changes:**
 - ✅ Fixed hierarchy system (Master → Affiliate only)